Yrenatal and baby Years

 • Prenatal resources on the internet and a session for expectant Moms called “A Loving and Nurturing Environment Before Birth and After” (We Can Do Small) will complete our study of prenatal music stimulation.

-• Trainees will work on their own “reading aloud” skills and will study resources promoting early reading aloud in the home.
+• Trainees will work on their own “reading aloud” skills and will study resources promoting early reading aloud in e home.

-Stage 5 completes the course work for the Suzuki Early Childhood Education Prenatal and Baby Years.
+the course work for the Suzuki Early Childhood Education Prenatal Through Early Years.

 Preschool Years